-If so, what was the process like for you?
 Was it joyful?
 Do your memories of your early learning years make you smile as you think about practicing letter flashcards, sounding out words, and perhaps earning special stickers for jumping to the next reading level?

 Or are the emotions associated with your memories of learning to read a little more complex?
 Learning to read is a process, after all, and that process is not the same for all learners.
 For some students, solving words and making meaning from texts is a very frustrating task.

 However you learned to read, education scientists and thought leaders in literacy instruction agree that there is a science to the process.
-In other words, there is standardized, validated research behind how children learn to read, though students move forward in their reading journeys at different rates and may need differing levels of support.
+In other words, there is standardized, validated research behind how students learn to read, though students move forward in their reading journeys at different rates and may need differing levels of support.

 This blog presents an overview of the Science of Reading research, as well as a detailed breakdown of how TeachTown’s K-12 adapted core curriculum, enCORE, incorporates the key components of the Science of Reading in its English Language Arts (ELA) curriculum.